Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Introduction

 \subsection{Related Work}

-Computations with subsets are central to many areas of constructive mathematics and computable analysis with foundations for formalizing subsets in a constructive setting already having been laid out in Bishop's Foundations of Constructive Analysis \cite{bishop1967foundations}.
+Computations with subsets are central to many areas of constructive mathematics and computable analysis, and already appear in Bishop's Foundations of Constructive Analysis \cite{bishop1967foundations}.
 A crucial notion in Bishop's framework is that of a compact space, defined as a metric space that is \emph{complete} and \emph{totally bounded}.
 The relationship between various classically equivalent notions of compactness has been a central theme in constructive mathematics \cite{bridges1999sequential,10.1007/3-540-45793-3_7}.
-An overview of compactness in constructive mathematics can e.g.\ be found in Diener's PhD thesis \cite{diener2008compactness}.
+An overview of compactness in constructive mathematics can be found, for example, in Diener's PhD thesis \cite{diener2008compactness}.

 In computable analysis, computations on subsets of various spaces are modeled through effective representations.
 Representations for subsets of Euclidean space have first been studied by Brattka and Weihrauch \cite{BRATTKA199965} and later extended by Brattka and Presser \cite{BRATTKA200343} to subsets of computable metric spaces.
 In the meantime, a rich theory of computability of subsets of metric spaces has been established and many deep results have been shown.
 Iljazovi\'{c} and Kihara \cite{Iljazovi2021} provide a modern overview on subsets of metric spaces in the context of computable analysis.